Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 to resist them.
 Against any Influence Intimacy rolls that employ emotion, raise the Exalt’s Resolve by +(Essence).

+<div class="greater_charm">Greater Charms</div>

 Leadership
 ----------

+### Rulership-Gazing Eye

+**Cost:** 4m
+**Type:** Simple
+**Mins:** Leadership 1

+With but a glance, the leader of a group can be immediately recognized if present, even if that leader is acting through a proxy.
+If they are not present, the Exalt recognizes this fact.

+This charm immediately succeeds against any mundane group interaction, but will require a Leadership vs. Guile roll on other groups and leaders, such as Exalts.

+### Command-Breaking Stance

+**Cost:** 4m
+**Type:** Simple
+**Mins:** Leadership 2

+A skilled commander knows what brings drilled groups together, and what can break them apart.

+The Exalt breaks up a group of Lesser Foes, causing their next action to be lost as they reform.
+This cannot be done to the same group twice in a row.

+### Organization of Command

+**Cost:** 4m
+**Type:** Supplemental
+**Mins:** Leadership 3

+The Exalt may command across large groups with great ease.
+When commanding a Group to Perform a Task, the Exalt may counter up to (Essence) bonus Resolve gained from being in a Group.

 Lore
 ----